 Wakefield, MA, May 18, 2019 – Picis Clinical Solutions, Inc. (Picis), a global provider of clinical information solutions announces the release of Orchestrator.
-As hospitals around the globe begin the process of addressing enormous surgical backlogs as a result of the current global pandemic, Orchestrator’s Scheduling Module is designed to reduce the time it takes to create and maintain surgical schedules.
+As hospitals around the globe begin the process of addressing enormous surgical backlogs as a result of the current global pandemic, Orchestrator’s Surgical Scheduling Software Module is designed to reduce the time it takes to create and maintain surgical schedules.

 Marcus Perez, Executive Vice President stated, “The complexity involved in getting all of the people and supplies in the right place at the right time is astounding.
 For every procedure, the staff (OR nurse, technician, clinician), the equipment, the implant/equipment vendor and the appropriate supplies all must arrive in perfect concert to make sure the surgeon can deliver the best care possible for the patient.”